ubuntu/zsys/README.md

 You can find a whole series of blog posts explaining in details the [internals and goals of ZSys](https://didrocks.fr/2020/05/21/zfs-focus-on-ubuntu-20.04-lts-whats-new/).

+## Development

+Your help would be very much appreciated!
+Check out the [CONTRIBUTING](https://github.com/ubuntu/GoWSL/blob/main/CONTRIBUTING.md) document to see how you could collaborate.

 ## Usage

 ### User commands